markpwns1/jammy/README.md

 - All with minimal overhead, and compiling to straightforward Lua code

 ## Sample
-The following is the `first_index_of` function in the `array` class added by Jammy's standard library.
+The following is the `map` class added by Jammy's standard library.
 Almost all of Jammy's standard library is written in Jammy (made possible by the quality of the code generation).

 ```rust
 /** import_parameters {